fluencelabs/Web3-infinity-hackathon/README.md

 ## Web3-infinity-hackathon
-[Fluence](https://fluence.network/) is supporting a 6-weeks online [hackathon](https://web3infinityhackathon.devpost.com/) in summer 2022 organized by IPFS/Filecoin run up to a [FIL Singapore Summit](https://fil-singapore.io/) on August 16-19.
+[Fluence](https://fluence.network/) is supporting a 6-weeks online [hackathon](https://hackathon.fil-singapore.io/) in summer 2022 organized by IPFS/Filecoin run up to a [FIL Singapore Summit](https://fil-singapore.io/) on August 16-19.
+Sign up at the [hackathon onboarding page] (https://web3infinityhackathon.devpost.com/)

+## Prize
+Outstanding Award Of Fluence
+$ 2,500 x 2 best projects

+## Challenge track
+Track: Influence Web3 with Fluence
+Best use of Fluence and Aqua in your Web3 project or DApp.
+For more details and resources, please check here!

 ## About Fluence